-Homeowners with a speculation and vacancy tax balance owing receive a monthly statement of account.
+Homeowners with a speculation and vacancy tax balance owning receive a monthly statement of account.
 If a homeowner provides an email address when they declare, they'll receive an email confirming they have submitted their declaration and advising them whether or not they are exempt from the tax.
 No other written proof is available.

 How can I confirm a property is clear of any speculation and vacancy tax debt that may impact the sale or purchase?

 Doing a title search through Land Title and Survey Authority (LTSA) to confirm clear title will show you if there are any outstanding liens against the property.
-If nothing shows on title, then there is no speculation and vacancy tax debt against the property.

 Are speculation and vacancy tax assessments attached to the property?

-Similar to how the province collects other outstanding tax debts, we may place a lien on a property the homeowner has an ownership interest in, as a way to secure the repayment of the speculation and vacancy tax debt.
+Similar to how the province collects other outstanding tax debts, we may place a lien on a property that the homeowner has an ownership interest in, as a way to secure the repayment of the speculation and vacancy tax debt.
 This lien appears on an LTSA search.

 This information is provided for your convenience and guidance and is not a replacement for the legislation.